27 August 2020

-Frontend technology evolves super-fast with new solutions being introduced to the market almost daily.
+Front-end technologies evolve super-fast with new solutions being introduced to the market almost daily.
 If you’re interested in web development, then you can probably guess what frontend developers and IT business like and use.
 We didn’t want to predict but to know for sure.
 That’s why The Software House created the biggest and most up-to-date source of knowledge about modern software development.
-In this article, we’ll sum up the key findings from the State of Frontend 2020 report.
+In this article, we’ll sum up the key findings from our frontend development report – the State of Frontend 2020.

 - Yan Cui (AWS Serverless Hero),